vocalize-apps/sloth-facts/README.md

 ## Usage

-> "Alexa, ask super sloth facts to tell me a fact"
+> "Alexa, open sloth facts"

-> "Alexa, tell super sloth facts to tell me a fact"
+> "Tell me a random fact"

-> "Alexa, open super sloth facts"
+> "Tell me a two toed sloth fact"

 # :smiley_cat: Installation
 You will need to complete the prerequisites below before creating the skill and deploying the fulfillment handler.